interTwin-eu/teapot/CONFIGURATION.md

 # Configuration

+All configuration information for both Teapot and StoRM WebDAV is contained in the `config.ini` file.
+Please update this file as needed to meet your requirements.

 ## Certificates

 Both Teapot and StoRM WebDAV servers require `SSL` certificates.
-Teapot requires a certificate/key pair for the machine's DNS name to be added to `/var/lib/teapot/webdav`.
+Teapot requires an appropriate server certificate/key pair for the machine to be added to `/var/lib/teapot/webdav`.
 The certificate should also be added to the system's trust store.
 To generate self-signed certificates for StoRM WebDAV and add them to the trust store, run `sudo /usr/share/teapot/self-signed-cert-gen.sh`.

-In `teapot.py` line 945, uvicorn hostname needs to be replaced with the machine DNS name, and paths to the certificate/key pair for that DNS name should be added here.

-## Storm-webdav configuration
+## Additional Storm-webdav configuration

-Two main pieces of information are required to configure StoRM-WebDAV:
+Two main pieces of additional information are required to configure StoRM-WebDAV:

 - Storage Areas (SA), which are folders assigned to each user
 - OIDC provider and identity mapping information